GwenDumoulin/voucher-purchase-app/README.md

 - TypeScript: For type safety and improved development experience.
 - CSS Modules: For scoped styling of components.
 - Jest & React Testing Library: For unit testing the components.
+- React Router: For handling routing between pages (Admin and Home).
+- Context API: For global state management with VoucherContext.

 ## Setup
 1. Clone the repository: